 So what is good service?
 Hughes provides the example of a cab firm that she used for years and recommended to all her friends.
 The firm did so well it was eventually sold based on its extensive clientele.

 What did this cab firm do that was so special?
 "It was like being picked up by a friend," says Hughes.
 "There were a core team of excellent drivers who my neighbours and colleagues got to know quickly.
 The first time they picked me up to go to the airport, Peter ran around the garden to help me capture the cat.
 And Kenny used to pick me up from the station and we'd go to M&S on the way home."

-The boutique also has a collaboration with the dry cleaners over the road and they will alter things quickly at no cost to the customer.
-Partnerships like this are a great way to save customers time and money and they can be a win-win for all parties.
+The boutique also has a collaboration with the dry cleaners over the road who will alter things quickly and at no cost to the customer.
+Partnerships like this are a great way to save customers time and money, and they can be a win-win for all parties.

 A maverick making a difference - Edwina founded Eddy & Co in 1990 based upon her fundamental belief that a successful enterprise and its personnel are not mutually exclusive.